Geekdude/Geekdude.github.io/_posts/2020-04-12-sourdough-bread.md

 Then let the bowl sit out on the counter until you go to bed, then move it into the fridge (I will leave it out all night if I used an unfed starter).

 The next day I just add some salt, honey, and herbs.
+With these ingreadients, I stopped measuring the amounts percisely.
+Start with the amounts listed in the recipe, but after awhile you get a feel for the rough amounts and no longer have to measure precisely.
 I like using thyme or a mix of Italian herbs.
+For this part I take inspiration from Penelope Wilcock who says in [In Celebration of Simplicity: The Joy of Living Lightly](https://smile.amazon.com/dp/0825463149/ref=cm_sw_em_r_mt_dp_U_gAoKEbRRY3PKE) "When I add salt, yeast, honey and herbs into my bread, I just put in 'some'.
+Approximate amounts will do, creating acceptable variants in the taste."
-I no longer add sour salt to my bread since I am able to get a strong natural sourdough flavor without it.
+I no longer add sour salt to my bread, since I am able to get a strong natural sourdough flavor without it.
 At this point I also usually add in some olive oil.
 If you want artesian bread, then leave the olive oil out.
 But if you want sandwich bread with a softer crust include it.
 The oil will reduce the size of the air pockets and make the crust softer and better for sandwich bread.
+Again with the oil, I don't measure precisely but pour in 'some' from my tin olive oil container.
+I probably add around a tablespoon or two.
+On the amount of oil to add, Penelope says "I put lots in."
 I mix everything together, so that it is uniformly combined.
 Then I either dump it out onto a bed of flour or start adding flour while I am stirring.
 I mix the added flour in with the dough.